Cal Hobson: Political career

 Having returned to Oklahoma, Hobson was elected the Mayor of Lexington, OK in 1976.
 Hobson's full political career stretched for thirty years having first served in the Oklahoma House of Representatives from 1978 to 1990.

 During his career in the Oklahoma House of Representatives, Hobson served as Chairman of the House appropriations subcommittee on public safety and later was appointed Chairman of the House appropriations full committee.
 In 1990, he was elected to the Oklahoma State Senate where he served as chairman of the Senate appropriations subcommittee on public safety and judiciary; chairman of the Senate appropriations subcommittee on education; and vice-chairman of the full Senate appropriations committee.
 He served there until his retirement in 2006.
-Hobson also served as the President pro tempore of the Oklahoma State Senate from 2003 to 2005.
+Hobson also served as the President Pro Tempore of the Oklahoma Senate from 2003 to 2005.
 In 2006, Hobson unsuccessfully ran for the office of Lieutenant Governor of Oklahoma, ultimately losing the Democratic primary to Jari Askins.
 Areas of legislative concern for Hobson were higher education funding, prison reform and mental health services.

 During his political career, Cal was instrumental in securing funding for several key facilities associated with the University of Oklahoma, notably the Sam Noble Oklahoma Museum of Natural History, the OU National Weather Center, the Sarkeys Energy Center, and a significant expansion of the Fred Jones Jr. Museum of Art.